icgrp/ese532_handouts/ese532_handouts/hw1/makefile_tutorial.md

 ---
 Download the {download}`source files <code/hw1_code.tar.gz>` and extract it.
 On your A1 instance, you can use `wget` to download the file.

+TODO: as a first example, show this wget command to download the source files.

 ````{admonition} Quick linux commands for tar files
 :class: dropdown, tip